Graded hypoellipticity of BGG sequences: Graded hypoelliptic sequences

 \begin{corollary} The (torsion free) BGG sequence associated to a regular parabolic geometry of type $(G,P)$ and a finite dimensional $G$-representation is a graded Rockland sequence of differential operators which have graded Heisenberg order at most zero. \end{corollary}

-Kostant's version of the Bott--Borel--Weil theorem permits to effectively compute the homologies $H_k(\poe_+;\mathbb E)$ as modules over $\goe_0$.
+Kostant's version of the Bott--Borel--Weil theorem permits us to effectively compute the homologies $H_k(\poe_+;\mathbb E)$ as modules over $\goe_0$.
 More precisely, $H_k(\poe_+;\mathbb E)$ decomposes as a direct sum of irreducible $\goe_0$-modules whose dominant weights can be read off the Hasse diagram of $\poe$, see \cite{K61} or \cite[Theorem~3.3.5 and Proposition~3.3.6]{CS09}.
 Moreover, the grading element acts as a scalar on each of these irreducible components which can easily be computed too, see \cite[Section~3.2.12]{CS09}.
-Consequently, representation theory permits to determine the decomposition according to the grading $H_k(\poe_+;\mathbb E)=\bigoplus_pH_k(\poe_+;\mathbb E)_p$.
+Consequently, representation theory permits us to determine the decomposition according to the grading $H_k(\poe_+;\mathbb E)=\bigoplus_pH_k(\poe_+;\mathbb E)_p$.
 Decomposing the BGG operators accordingly, $\bar D_k=\sum_{p,q}(\bar D_k)_{qp}$, with

 one part of Corollary~\ref{C:BGG} asserts that the differential operator in \eqref{E:Dkqp} is of Heisenberg order at most $q-p$, a statement which appears to be well known.
-Using a frame $(\mathcal G_0)_x\cong G_0$ at $x\in M$, the Heisenberg principal symbol of the operator \eqref{E:Dkqp} at $x$ can be regarded as a left invariant differential operator
+Using a frame $(\mathcal G_0)_x\cong G_0$ at $x\in M$, the Heisenberg principal symbol of the operator \eqref{E:Dkqp} at $x$ can be regarded as a left invariant differential operator which is homogeneous of order $q-p$,